Zoopla App Redesign

-Increase the number of leads being sent to estate agents and letting agents through the Zoopla mobile app and improve the overall consumer experience.
+Increase the number of leads being sent to estate agents and letting agents via the Zoopla mobile app and improve the overall user experience.

 1. Define the app strategy: the unique value it offers, or could offer, to consumers (the public), customers (estate agents and letting agents) and the business